Magdi888/DBMS/README.md

-DBMS-Using-Bash-Shell-Scripting
+# DBMS-Using-Bash-Shell-Scripting #
-Implementing a simple databases management system using Bash Shell scripting by @Magdi888 and @AhmedRezk95
+#### Implementing a simple databases management system using Bash Shell scripting by:
+@Magdi888 and @AhmedRezk95